 Personal responsibility is a significant part of weight loss.
 You must take responsibility for your habits and change them.
 It will take determination, and a little willpower to be successful.
-I acknowledge that weight gain is more than just a lack of will power, but in losing the weight, willpower is a must.
+I acknowledge that weight gain is more than just a lack of willpower, but in losing weight, willpower is a must.
 Outside of these two items, you must make healthy food choices.
-Make healthy choices is impaired by our exposure to television commercials.
+Making healthy choices is impaired by our exposure to television commercials.

 I recently found research that provides evidence to support this belief.
 The two studies looked at elementary-school-aged children who watched a cartoon that contained either food advertising or advertising for other products and received a snack while watching.
 In Experiment 2, adults watched a television program that included food advertising that promoted snacking and fun product benefits, food advertising that promoted nutrition benefits or no food advertising.
 The adults then tasted and evaluated a range of healthy to unhealthy snack foods in an apparently separate experiment.
 The studies revealed that children consumed 45% more when exposed to food advertising.
 Adults consumed more of both healthy and unhealthy snack foods following exposure to snack food advertising compared to the other conditions.
 In both experiments, food advertising increased consumption of products not in the presented advertisements, and these effects were not related to reported hunger or other conscious influences.